Erie SeaWolves at Altoona Curve - Game Notes

 - The bullpen features No. 24 overall prospect Zac Houston

-- Last night was Erie's sixth walk-off win of the season and third in as many days
+- Last night's 3-0 defeat was Erie's fifth shutout loss of the season and first since June 9 (1-0 at Trenton)

-- Wednesday's 4-3 victory was Erie's eighth straight win in games decided by one run.
-Began the year 7-16 in such contests

 - The last time Erie entered the month of July with an overall record above .500 was 2013 (41-39)